alioguzhan/typescript-library-template/README.md

 Since this is a `template repository`, you can use that green `Use this template` button to start a new repository from this template.

+> Do not forget to remove `CHANGELOG.md` file and update the `change__here` values in several files.
+You can also remove this README file.

 ### Non-Github Users

 Clone the repository: